GenuinePrep/GenuinePrep.github.io/about/index.md

 * No ads
 * High quality posts
 * Discord chat for real-time answers to your test questions
-* Curated by Ahmed, 99th-percentile scorer in the ACT and SAT
+* Curated by Ahmed and Matthew, 99th-percentile scorers on the ACT and SAT

 ## Who We Are

 _Ahmed_

 Ahmed is a high school junior who scored a 35 on the ACT and a 1590 on the SAT.
-He also has an unweighted GPA of 4.0 in both high school and college.
+He also has an unweighted GPA of 4.0 in both high school and the community college he is dual-enrolled in.
 Ahmed works as an English and Writing tutor at a local community college and is working towards a degree in Computer Science through dual enrollment.

 _Matthew_

 Matthew is a high school junior who scored a 36 on the ACT and a 1570 on the SAT.
 He also has an unweighted GPA of 4.0.
-Matthew is working towards a degree in General Math and Science through dual enrollment.
+Matthew is working towards a degree in General Math and Science through dual enrollment at a community college.

 <figure class="half">
     <a href="https://github.com/36ACT/MyPicture/blob/master/ahmedscore.jpg?raw=true"><img src="https://github.com/36ACT/MyPicture/blob/master/ahmedscore.jpg?raw=true"></a>